-The Second High Level Forum (Paris, 2005) marked the first time that donors and recipients both agreet to commitments and to hold each other accountable for achieving these.
+The Second High Level Forum on Joint Progress toward Enhanced Aid Effectiveness (Harmonisation, Alignment, and Results) (Paris, 2005) marked the first time that donors and recipients both agreet to commitments and to hold each other accountable for achieving these.
 The commitments were laid out in the Paris Declaration.
 Beyond its principles on effective aid, the Paris Declaration lays out a practical, action-oriented roadmap to improve the quality of aid and its impact on development.
 It puts in place a series of specific implementation measures and establishes a monitoring system to assess progress and ensure that donors and recipients hold each other accountable for their commitments.

 The Paris Declaration outlines the following five fundamental principles for making aid more effective:

 1. Ownership: Developing countries set their own strategies for poverty reduction, improve their institutions and tackle corruption.

 2. Alignment: Donor countries align behind these objectives and use local systems.

 3. Harmonisation: Donor countries coordinate, simplify procedures and share information to avoid duplication.